-Jeffrey's mission is to inspire, educate, and motivate people to protect our threatened planet and, by extension, ourselves.
-Several thousand young people have participated in the educational travel, volunteer service, and leadership programs he has created and led.
+Jeffrey's mission is to inspire, educate, and motivate people to protect our threatened planet and, by extension, humanity.
+Several thousand young people have participated in the educational travel, advocacy campaigns, volunteer service, and leadership programs he has created and led.
 For many people, these experiences have been highly formative ones which shaped their values, career choices, and lifestyles.
 Furthermore, as an advocate and leader, he has inspired and mobilized thousands of people to help protect the indigenous cultures and ecosystems of Haida Gwaii, Borneo, and the Amazon rainforest.

 Co-created (with WWF International Director-General Dr. Claude Martin) the global WWF International Young Volunteers Program.
 Participants spend several months in remote areas of developing nations, living with villagers and working alongside local WWF staff on a gamut of community assistance and nature conservation projects — sharing what they have learned through multi-media storytelling.
 Role included program design, site selection, and staff training in Madagascar, India, Bhutan, Brazil, and the South Pacific.

 Created the LIFEboat Flotilla, a UN-affiliated annual experiential environmental education program, which was at once a large scale ship-based expedition and a traveling conference.
 Each year the LIFEboat Flotilla brought together two hundred teenagers and one hundred educators (e.g. Dr. Jane Goodall and Jean-Michel Cousteau) on a fleet of fifteen ships for a journey off Canada’s Pacific coast.
 It was the only program of its kind in the world and it attracted the patronage of the United Nations Environment Programme (UNEP).

 Generated over two million dollars for environmental charities and managed the expenditure of those funds.